kajetana/imageGenerationWithDiffusionModels.jl/docs/GETTINGSTARTED.md

 # Getting Started Guide

-Clone the repository with its contents, install this package using the Julia REPL and its package manager
+Clone the repository with its contents:

 _Terminal:_
 ```